-^{1.} Obstetrics.
-A series of lectures and discussions covering the fields of normal labor, the pathology of labor, and the pathology of pregnancy, is given throughout the third year.
-Normal labor and abnormal labor are demonstrated to the class with moving pictures and slides.
+2. Obstetrics.
+A series of lectures and discussions on the mechanism and treatment of abnormal labor as well as the pathology of pregnancy is given during the third year.
 In the general plan of instruction, the lectures on obstetrics are completed during the third year.

-Three hours a week during the first and second trimesters and two hours a week during the third trimester of the third year.
+Two hours a week during first and second trimesters, and one hour a week during the third trimester.